RevenueCat/Dangerfile/README.md

 ## Rules

 - Check to see if the PR is labeled with one of the supported GitHub PR labels
+- Check to see if the PR increases the size of the repo (in bytes) by more than thresholds defined in the file.

 ## License